Handel with saxophone is music to conductor Jarvi's ears

 Jarvi has earned a reputation as one of the canniest, and most innovative, programmers on the classical scene.

-With Absolute Ensemble he has recorded compositions of the late American rock musician Frank Zappa.
+With Absolute Sound he has recorded compositions of the late American rock musician Frank Zappa.
 His 2006 recording of Bernstein's sprawling "Mass" of 1971 is often deemed the main rival to Bernstein's own.

 More recently he has toured Europe with the American minimalist Steve Reich and produced a recording of Reich's milestone "Desert Music" oratorio of 1983 that almost makes the piece, set to haunting lines by poet William Carolos Williams that presage a nuclear apocalypse, sound like a whole new work.